 Carefully review the annuity contract terms before committing, including income payment details, fees, withdrawal rules, death benefit or guarantee options, and other restrictions.

-Avoid rushing into an annuity purchase right before retirement.
+Note: You should avoid rushing into an annuity purchase right before retirement.
 Give yourself at least a few years to consider all aspects and ensure they align with your overall financial plan.

 Key Considerations Before Buying an Annuity